redhat-actions/oc-new-app/README.md

 If your deployment requires a private image, this action will create an [image pull secret](https://docs.openshift.com/container-platform/4.2/openshift_images/managing_images/using-image-pull-secrets.html#images-allow-pods-to-reference-images-from-secure-registries_using-image-pull-secrets) which will allow to reference image from secured registries.

-If you have already logged in to container image registry, input `create_pull_secret_from` is to specify the container runtime you have used to log in to container registry, valid inputs are `docker` and `podman`.
-This will create a pull secret using the auth file of the respective container runtimes and link the created secret to `default` service account.
+If you have already logged in to container image registry, input `create_pull_secret_from` is to specify the tool you have used to log in to container registry so that credentials file is picked up accordingly to setup pull secret, set this input to `docker` or `podman` depending upon the tool you used.
+This will create a pull secret using the credentials file and link the created secret to `default` service account.

-Otherwise, if you haven't already logged in to the container image registry, provide inputs `registry`, `registry_username` and `registry_password` with the required credentials and this action will create the pull secret and link it to "default" service account.
+Otherwise, if you haven't already logged in to the container image registry, set inputs `registry_hostname`, `registry_username` and `registry_password` with your registry details and this action will create the pull secret and link it to `default` service account.

 ## Troubleshooting